 Please contact me to arrange for consecration services in Nepal and I can adjust your payment link to include the monastery contribution.
 Additionally, I will include the cost of filling materials.

-The base cost for filling materials is S$90 for statues under 10″ in height and S$120 for statues over 10″ in height.
+The base cost for filling materials is usually no more than S$75 (sometimes less depending on the monastery).
 The cost for consecration is discretionary and I will adjust the amount in the payment link per your specifications.